NL-BioImaging/biomero/resources/tutorials/tutorial_cellprofiler.md

 - your image 'v1.0.0'.
 - And also a job-script for Slurm, automatically generated (unless you changed that behaviour in the `slurm-config`).

-## 6. Add a Omero script to run this from the Web UI
+## 6. Add a OMERO script to run this from the Web UI

 1. select a screen / dataset
 2. select workflow